ipr0310/docker-scratch/README.md

 # Docker from scratch

-We need to create an image
-Containers are based on images
+We need to create an image, containers are based off images

 1. To create an image, we create a dockerfile
 2. After the docker file is created, run `docker build .`